Alice Wrigglesworth

 Assistant Professor

-Alice Wrigglesworth is originally from Brisbane, Australia, but she has spent more than half her life living abroad.
-In addition to Korea, China, and Kuwait, she has lived in Vanuatu, New Zealand, England, and the United States.
-In her free time, she enjoys spending time with her reluctant teenage daughters, walking her dog, baking, and traveling.
+Originally from Brisbane, Australia, Alice has spent more than half her life living abroad in Korea, China, Kuwait, Vanuatu, New Zealand, England, and the United States.
+In her free time, she enjoys spending time with her reluctant teenage daughters, walking her dog, and traveling.

 Courses Taught